dbod/GetAndCleanFinalWork/CodeBook.md

 ## The processed data

 ### The measurements dataframe
-The features columns are described in "features.txt".
+The features columns are described in `features.txt`.
 Those data are processed into a clean dataframe, with only the columns of interests for the project, and with a proper name for each column :
 1. the columns are renamed in feat_id (the column number) and feat_name (the feature name)